-Current Developments in Biotechnology and Bioengineering: Synthetic Biology, Cell Engineering and Bioprocessing Technologies covers the current perspectives and outlook of synthetic biology in agriculture, food, and health sectors.
-This book begins with the basics about synthetic biology and cell engineering. and then moves on to exploring in more detail covering topics like applications of synthetic biology, industrial bioprocesses and future perspectives.
-Information on cell engineering is also presented with state-of-art information about manipulation in endogenous metabolic network, fine tuning of metabolic pathways, de novo biosynthetic pathway design, enzyme engineering targeted to improved kinetics and stability, and potential applications of the novel biological systems in bioprocess technology to achieve production of value-added compounds with specific biological activities.
+Current Developments in Biotechnology and Bioengineering: Synthetic Biology, Cell Engineering and Bioprocessing Technologies covers the current perspectives and outlook of synthetic biology in the agriculture, food and health sectors.
+This book covers the basics of synthetic biology, cell engineering and the applications of synthetic biology, industrial bioprocesses, and future perspectives.
+Information on cell engineering is also presented with state-of-art information on manipulation in the endogenous metabolic network, the finetuning of metabolic pathways, de novo biosynthetic pathway design, enzyme engineering targeted to improved kinetics and stability, and potential applications to achieve the production of value-added compounds with specific biological activities.

 - Includes comprehensive information on new developments and advancements